redhat-cip/dci-rhel-agent/README.md

 +--------------------------------------+--------+--------+-------------------------------------+----------------+---------------+--------------------------------------+
 ```

-Then you can list the components associated to that topic and get the IDs (for each component_types).
+Then you can list the components associated to that topic and get the IDs (for each component_types):

 ```console
 $ dcictl component-list --topic-id 9e170c05-6bbf-46f7-9a0e-a64a66decc44 --where type:Compose
 +--------------------------------------+-----------------------+--------+------------------------+----------------+---------+-------+--------------------------------------+---------+--------------------------------------------------------------------------+